 Planning and Process

-Planning the mission and vision statement requires that leadership includes all key stakeholders in the process of creating the mission and vision.
+Planning the mission and vision statement requires that leadership includes all key stakeholders to create the mission and vision.
 Begin with your employees and let them drive the development of the mission and vision.
 Specifically, guide them in soliciting their input through the writing process.
-Additionally, solicit input from other key stakeholders that are impacted by your business.
-Key stakeholders could include, but are not limited to, community leaders, key vendors, or shareholders — if you are a publicly traded company.
+Additionally, request information from other key stakeholders that are impacted by your business.
+Key stakeholders could include, but are not limited to, community leaders, key vendors, or shareholders — if you are a publicly-traded company.

 Furthermore, explain how each stakeholder group or individual is responsible for their contribution to the mission and vision.
 The key to the planning process is to get complete buy-in from all key stakeholders because they are responsible for seeing that the mission and vision are carried through.

-In their book, The Mission Primer: Four Steps to an Effective Mission Statement (add amazon link) authors Richard and David O’Hallaron indicate that the best mission statements give attention to six areas.
+In their book, The Mission Primer: Four Steps to an Effective Mission Statement, authors Richard and David O’Hallaron indicate that the best mission statements give attention to six areas.
 These areas are:

 - What “want-satisfying” service or commodity do we produce and continuously work to improve?